 Who’s ready for a fun summer quilt along?
 Please join us as we make the Let’s Stay Home Quilt.
 I’m breaking down the process one row at a time for you and hope that you’ll join us!

 Welcome to the first week of our Let’s Stay Home Quilt Along.
-If you’re new here you can see all of the posts about the quilt along shared so far by clicking HERE.
+If you’re new here:

 Before we begin a few housekeeping notes: